-Hosted by Karine Dequeker, Ian and Lise Manley, we arrived to some time at leisure before bubbly in the lounge and a moved across to indulge in six courses of delicately prepared dishes.
-Each holding the title of favourite, until the next arrived … The baby marrow risotto and ‘leipoldt se melktert’ ice cream sandwich (es – I had three!) were my best.
-Here are some pics to entice you over to experience this for yourself.
+Hosted by Karine Dequeker, Ian and Lise Manley, we arrived for some time at leisure before bubbly in the lounge and moved across to indulge in six courses of delicately prepared dishes.
+Each holding the title of favourite, until the next arrived.
+The baby marrow risotto and ‘leipoldt se melktert’ ice cream sandwich were my best.
+Here are some pics to entice you to experience this for yourself.

 Already a recipient of a string of awards and accolades over the years, Majeka House & Spa has clinched Best Design Hotel in Africa & the Middle East at the Condé Nast Johansens Awards for Excellence 2017.
 Praised as a ‘wining, dining and super styling destination’, the award comes at the end of a successful and exciting year; owners Lloyd van der Merwe and Karine Dequeker-van der Merwe have been working on various upgrades and tweaks since last year, calling in the expertise of designer Etienne Hanekom to work on the hotel’s rooms, Makaron Restaurant as well as the photogenic MLounge.

-Always a hard place to leave and honestly, the only thing to do is to go on over for a meal, or much better still, a night or two.
-It’s the most special place, and you’ll feel the team’s passion seep through you, leaving you smitten …
+Always a hard place to leave I recommend that you book a meal, or much better still, a night or two.
+It’s the most special place, and you’ll feel the team’s passion seep through you, leaving you smitten.

 Read my previous post – Majeka House.
 Stellenbosch.
 Where everything is considered.